Note

 Product capability: Outbound to SaaS Applications

 The Microsoft Entra provisioning service can be used in the 21Vianet / China cloud for the following scenarios: API-driven provisioning, Cloud Sync, Cross-tenant sync between China tenants, SCIM provisioning for the non-gallery / custom application, and on-premises app provisioning (ECMA).
 Specific gallery connectors such as Workday, SuccessFactors, and AWS aren't onboarded to the environment.
-For more information, see: Gallery application doesn't support provisioning in US Government or 21Vianet (China) clouds.
+For more information, see: Gallery application doesn't support provisioning in 21Vianet (China) clouds.

 General Availability - Revoke previously approved access package assignments in My Access